 Palate

-A soft attack, a smooth mid-palate, very fine tannins, and balanced acidity.
-The finish features notes of ripe cherries and roasted aromas.
+Soft on the palate, with a smooth mid-palate, very fine tannins, and balanced acidity.
+The finish features notes of ripe cherries and roasted flavors.

 Serve